 - Ground floor accommodation

 - Ground floor bedroom

 - Washing machine

 - Broadband / WiFi

 All ground floor.
-One bedroom: 1 x king-size double.
+One double bedroom.
 Shower room with shower, basin and WC.
-Fitted kitchen with dining table for four.
-Cosy sitting room with open fire.
+Kitchen with dining area.
+Sitting room with open fire.

 About the location

 Cardington 1 mile; Church Stretton 4 miles; Much Wenlock 7 miles; Ludlow 12 miles.